 How To Handle Postoperative Issues

-Many of the common postoperative issues outlined below are a normal part of the recovery process.
-However, if you are experiencing any of the following, please contact us immediately:
+Many of the common symptoms listed below can be a normal part of recovery.
+However, please contact our office immediately if you experience any of the following:

-• Any sudden decrease in vision or sudden pain unrelieved by medication
+• Sudden decrease in vision or sudden pain not relieved by medication

-• Sudden large swelling and/or bruising, especially if only on one side
+• Sudden significant swelling or bruising, especially on one side

 • Any injury to the surgical site(s)